-Under ordinary circumstances, when you take distributions from a pretax retirement account like a 401(k) the IRS taxes this money as ordinary income.
+Under ordinary circumstances, when you take distributions from a tax-deferred retirement account like a 401(k), the IRS taxes this money as ordinary income.
 This applies to both the original value of the assets, known as the “cost basis,” as well as their total gains, known as the “appreciation.”

-• The account must be pretax, not a post-tax Roth account
+- The account must be a pretax account – not an after-tax Roth account

-If you have qualifying employer assets, like stocks, in a qualifying plan, like a 401(k), you can arrange them to take net unrealized appreciation distributions.
-Under this tax approach, you would shift your employer stocks from your retirement account into a taxable brokerage account.
-The IRS would tax the stocks’ cost basis at the rate of ordinary income, but it would tax any future appreciation at the lower rate of capital gains.
+If you have qualifying employer assets in a qualifying retirement plan, you can take advantage of net unrealized appreciation.
+Under this tax approach, you would shift your company stock from your retirement account into a taxable brokerage account.
+The IRS would tax the cost basis of the shares at your ordinary income tax rate, but it would tax any appreciation that occurred at the lower capital gains rate.

 How Do You Use Net Unrealized Appreciation?

 Taking net unrealized appreciation is somewhat complicated.
-Here are the four things that you need to know about this happening and what you need to do.
+Here are the four things that you need to know about this type of transaction:

 1. A “Triggering Event” Must Occur